Cymatics can be best described as making sound visible

 the stick in your hand with the card on top, move the stick directly up and down.
 The

-card begins to flex or distort loosing it's flat appearance.
+begins to flex or distort loosing it's flat appearance.
 The energy from the

 movement of the stick radiates outwards from the centre of the card where the